|Home||Event Details||2019 Photo Gallery|

-In partnership with The Joyce & Tony Singh Family Foundation, the Nahant Marsh Education Center will be presenting the First Annual Oberholtzer Awards on February 23, 2019 at the Modern Woodmen Park in Davenport, Iowa.
+In partnership with The Joyce & Tony Singh Family Foundation, the Nahant Marsh Education Center presented the First Annual Oberholtzer Awards on February 23, 2019 at the Modern Woodmen Park in Davenport, Iowa.

-The purpose of this event is to recognize past, present, and future conservation leaders either from or working in our area who have made significant contributions towards understanding and protecting the natural world.
-In addition to recognition, the “future” awardee will receive a $2,000 scholarship.
+The purpose of this event was to recognize past, present, and future conservation leaders either from or working in our area who have made significant contributions towards understanding and protecting the natural world.
+In addition to recognition, the "future" awardee, Aislinn Geedey, received a $2,000 scholarship.

-The Oberholtzer Awards will also be a fundraiser for Nahant Marsh, with a keynote by Charity Nebbe, host of Talk of Iowa on Iowa Public Radio, and host of Iowa Ingredient on Iowa Public Television.
+The Oberholtzer Awards was also a fundraiser for Nahant Marsh, with a keynote by Charity Nebbe, host of Talk of Iowa on Iowa Public Radio, and host of Iowa Ingredient on Iowa Public Television.